 - Compare quotes on the basis of services to be performed and costs for each service.

 - If a certified arborist only performs consultations, ask for recommendations for arborists who do the work themselves.
-Then, compare quotes these quotes with other.
+Then, compare quotes with each other.

 Tips on contracting with an arborist.